Please contact me for discounts on bulk or bundled licenses. Significant discounts begin with 3 of more licenses.

 Welcome, my name is Don Phin, and I created this engaging and excellent program.
 There is no training I know of specifically designed to instruct employees how to be great at their jobs.
 Nobody receives this training in school, and I’m not aware of any training companies offering it (until now).
-There is no Tony Robbins for being a great employee.

-To address what I view as an enormous void, I first surveyed many leaders and managers to ask how they would define a great employee.
-Given those responses and my experience, I put together an online training program that will show your employees how to be great at their jobs and how to plan for their career.
+To address what I view as an enormous void, I surveyed many leaders and managers to ask how they would define a great employee.
+Given those responses and my experience, I put together an online training program that will show your employees how to be great at their jobs, including how to plan for their career.
 I could have focused on three things or fifteen things.
 I settled on what I view are the ten most important ones.

-Here’s The Great Employee Program outline.
+Here’s The Great Employee Program outlined in detail.
 Each of the ten videos averages about ten minutes.
 It includes insights from those leaders and managers I surveyed about the subject and then suggests one or more exercises to do.

 Introduction: Why You Want to be a Great Employee

 In the introduction, I address what's in it for the employee.
 I will help them to understand that their career is within their control.
 How great they want to be is a choice they must take full responsibility for.
 I will discuss the importance of their having a vision for their career, not just a fleeting thought about it.
-I will help them to design their career story and the big why's behind it.
+I will help them to design their career story and the Big Why's behind it.
 I want people to be pumped up about going through this program!

 1. Be Trustworthy

-When I help hire employees, I am looking for somebody I can trust.
-It is the most important fabric in any relationship and is based on two essential factors.
-First is somebody's skills.
-This is something you can test for.
+When I help hire employees, I am looking for somebody that can be trusted.
+Trust is the most important fabric in any relationship and is based on two essential factors.
+Skills and desire.
+Skills are something you can test for.
 For example, half of the JAVA programmers are more skilled than the other half.
 Without testing you'll never know who they are.
 How does the employee identify the critical skill sets, and train to improve those skills?
 That's an ongoing conversation throughout one’s career.

 The second part of the trust conversation centers on desire, motivation, engagement, etc. If somebody lacks desire then what good are their skills?
 I remind employees it is their choice of how they show up every day.

-I then ask the employee to define how they are doing in critical trust factors identified by the survey
+I then ask the employee to define how they are doing in critical trust factors identified in the survey

 All videos then conclude with an exercise and call to action.